Identity & Fraud

 Head of Commercial Product Marketing

 A seasoned technology expert, David Adams has spent his career specializing in SaaS based technology and high growth markets.
-With Equifax, as the Head of Commercial Product Marketing, David is responsible for the Go-To-Market strategy for the entirety of the commercial portfolio, from marketing, to acquisition to man[...]
+With Equifax, as the Head of Commercial Product Marketing, David is responsible for the Go-To-Market strategy of the commercial portfolio, including B2B marketing solutions, commercial risk, and[...]